tosinfolarin/Online_Therapy_Group/README.md

 Displaying Content: Content from the database is dynamically rendered using Pug templates.
 Object-Oriented Routing: The routing system is implemented using an Object-Oriented Programming approach.
 This made our code simple to read and understand

+OUR OOP IS LOCATED IN THE MODELS FOLDER

 # Contributors
 Faruk – farukstaticpage